 15 tools that every mobile designer needs to have.

-Over the last few years at YML, we’ve been working tirelessly at perfecting our respective design toolkits.
-We’ve been experimenting with various extensions, plug-ins, tools and online resources, many of which have become integral in our design processes.
-To help you speed up your workflow and make the right design choices, I thought I’d share what we’ve learned over the years.
+Over the last few years at YML, we’ve been working tirelessly at perfecting our respective mobile app designing toolkits.
+We’ve been experimenting with various extensions, plug-ins, tools and online resources, many of which have become integral in our user centric design processes.
+To help you speed up your workflow and make the right design choices, I thought I’d share what we’ve learned over the years, using our own UX design process as the example.

-Here are 15 incredibly useful mobile app design tools that our mobile app designers use to make workflows, screens, and pitches more powerful and effective with each project.
+Here are 15 incredibly useful mobile app designing tools that our mobile app designers use to make workflows, screens, and pitches more powerful and effective with each project.

 1) Invision– http://www.invisionapp.com/